dreamportdev/Osdev-Notes/99_Appendices/E_Cross_Compilers.md

 As an example lets say you wanted to use clang as a cross compiler for `x86_64-elf` triplet or `x86_64-unknown-elf` you would invoke clang like `clang --target=x86_64-elf` or `--target=x86_64-unknown-elf`.
 Let's say you wanted to build your kernel for riscv64 you would do something like `clang --target=riscv64`.

-Since `clang` and `lld` are compatible with the `gcc/binutils` versions of these tools you can pass the same flags and compilation should go as exepected.
+Since `clang` and `lld` are compatible with the `gcc/binutils` versions of these tools you can pass the same flags and compilation should go as expected.

-## Emulator (QEmu)
+## Emulator (QEMU)

 Of course we can use any emulator we want, but in our example we rely on qemu.
 This tool to be compiled requires some extra dependencies: